Is a doula the same thing as a midwife?

 How is a doula different from having the help of my partner, mother, sister or best friend?

 A doula is hired to offer you nonjudgmental, informed information and support.
-As a doula, I am not drawing from my own personal birth experience, but drawing experience from my training and education.
-A friend may only have experience from her unmediated water birth.
+As a doula, I am a trained professional in how to support women in labor.
+I draw on my education, training and lived experience to best support a client.
+A friend may only have experience from her unmediated water birth, or your aunt who gave birth 40 years a go may not be up to date with current practices.
 A doula knows about all types of birth and labor outcomes and how to support you and advocate in an unbiased, informed fashion.
 While I have serious care for you as my client, as your doula I must first be pragmatic before emotional.
 Your mother, sister or best friend are an important part of your birth team and a doula can never replace the support you receive from them.
 Your doula will work with your loved ones to help better support you.
 On top of that, your doula is there to support not only you, but your partner/friends/family members as well.
-Check out this image from Nashville Doula Services showing the difference between doula/partner help and how a doula can help a partner.
+Check out this this image on how doulas and partners work together.

 When should I hire a doula?